 Bro.
 Jack is survived by his wife, Bobbie Ezell of Nettleton; his children, Grant Ezell and wife, Lisa of Wren, LaDean Ezell Knowles and her husband, Perry of Nettleton, and Terry Ezell of Atlanta, Ga; five grandchildren, Cailen Ezell Loague (Barrett), Lauren Ezell Olds (Solomon), Alison Ezell Ferguson, Karrie Knowles Carroll (Daniel), and Morgan Knowles Carr (Drew); ten great-grandchildren, Cash Olds, Ace Carroll, Axton Carroll, Rivers Carroll, Adalynn Loague, Annie Loague, Tobias Carr, Adikus Carr, Presley Ferguson, and Mavi Rose Ferguson; and numerous nieces, nephews and cousins and his extended Church of God family throughout the world.

 Pallbearers will be Daniel Carroll, Barrett Loague, Steve Chappell, Al LaBiche, Jeff Knowles and Jamie Franks.
 Honorary pallbearers will be Church of God Ministers across the State of Mississippi and beyond.
 The family wishes to thank their team of caregivers who went above and beyond the call of duty and the staff of Encompass Hospice for their excellent care.
 Friends may express their support and encouragement of the family at firstname.lastname@example.org.

-To send flowers to Bro.
-Jack Ezell's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Bro.
+Jack Ezell, please visit our floral store.